Last Updated on

 On my most recent flight to Cancún, a seatmate and I chatted about our travel plans.
 When I said I was renting a car and driving in Mexico solo around the Yucatán Peninsula, she was nearly speechless.
 I had to work to convince her I wasn’t a crazy person!

 I’ve rented a car several times to travel from Cancún and Tulum and points in between, but this trip was the first time I was going solo.
 I’d also done a small group tour in Mexico and Guatemala, traveling with a combination of public buses and private vans.
 So I knew there were risks involved.
 But there were places that I had missed on previous trips that I just couldn’t get to using public transit.
 I also couldn’t imagine arranging a week’s worth of private drivers.
 And, because I’m the Haphazard Traveler, I decided to make a go of it.
-Spoilers: I survived, and rented cars again with no issues on my next Mexico trips to Oaxaca and Baja California Sur!
+Spoilers: I survived, and rented cars again with no issues on my next Mexico trips to Oaxaca and to Todos Santos and La Paz in Baja California Sur!

 Read on for tips on renting a car and insurance, road conditions, gas station scams, and a bonus chart of road sign translations at the end of the post.

 - Never drive on highways at night and take toll (“cuota”) roads as much as possible.
 My itinerary had me getting into towns before sunset each day, and then I was able to walk from there to get to dinner, etc.